jasvirsamra/PHPcapstone/README.md

 Fuel Efficiency Monitoring:
 Track fuel consumption, optimize routes for fuel savings, and calculate the cost per mile for each load.

-Border Crossing Documentation:
-Automate paperwork for border crossings and update statuses for international shipments, reducing the administrative burden on drivers and dispatchers.

 Maintenance Scheduling:
 Keep track of vehicle maintenance schedules and ensure timely repairs or inspections to minimize downtime.